tryton/trytond/doc/ref/models/fields.rst

 .. method:: Selection.translated([name])

     Returns a descriptor for the translated value of the field.
 The descriptor must be used on the same class as the field.
+It will use the language defined in the context of the instance accessed.

 Reference
 ---------